-Hydrological conditions
+2.3 Hydrological conditions

 The Reserve has several cultural and historical sites such as Nub-Tshonapata lake, Ngatsho, Dungtsho, Ngetotsho, Regotsho, Chunduegang and Chundulhatsho which are legendary lakes attributed with historical, spiritual and traditional beliefs.
-Story of the origin of Nublang (Bos indicus, native cattle breed) and Relm (Cymbals) are said to be treasures discovered from NubTshonapata lake by the Terton Sherab Mebar.
+Story of origin of Nublang (Bos indicus, native cattle breed) and Relm (Cymbals) are said to be treasures discovered from Nub-Tshonapata lake by the Terton Sherab Mebar.
 These lakes are equally important sources for many streams under Haa Dzongkhag for agriculture, drinking and other domestic purposes.
-The reserve also sources many tributaries for Haa Chhu, Wang Chhu and Amochhu.
+The reserve also source many tributaries for Haa Chhu, Wang Chhu and Amochhu.

-Flora and fauna
+2.4 Flora and fauna

 This is the only protected area in Bhutan without permanent human settlements, except for few migratory yak herding communities.
 It protects the western most variant of temperate forests in the country ranging from broadleaf forests to alpine meadows in the north.
-Being virtually uninhabited, the Reserve has one of the most pristine temperate and alpine vegetation in the entire Himalayas, considered as a control plot in the country for the conservation experiments.
-The area is truly a conservation jewel in the Eastern Himalayas abounded by many globally endangered mammal species, high value medicinal plants, diverse plant communities, and endowed with many critical watersheds for two major rivers of Bhutan.
+Being virtually uninhabited, the Reserve has one of the most pristine temperate and alpine vegetation in the entire Himalayas, considering as a control plot in the country for the conservation experiments.
+The area is truly a conservation jewel in the Eastern Himalayas abounds by many globally endangered mammal species, high value medicinal plants, diverse plant communities, and endowed with many critical watersheds for two major rivers of Bhutan.

-It is home to many endemic and threatened species such as Tiger, Snow Leopard, Red Panda, Alpine Musk Deer, Bhutan Takin, Asiatic Black Bear, and endemic plant species such as Meconopsis superba and Bhutanthera himalayana are in the northern part of the reserve area.
+It is home to many endemic and threatened species such as Tiger, Snow Leopard, Red Panda, Alpine Musk Deer, Bhutan Takin, Asiatic Black Bear, and endemic plant species such as Meconopsis superba and Bhutanthera himalayana habits in the northern part of reserve area.
 The Reserve has a record of 754 plants including tree & shrub (205), herb & grasses (193) and orchids (112), 42 mammal species, 236 bird species, 71 butterflies, 17 reptiles, and 7 species of fishes.
 It has 4 endangered species, 7 vulnerable species, 9 near-threatened species, 19 least concern species and 11 species of Schedule I under Forest Nature Conservation Act of Bhutan.

-Socio-economic conditions
+2.5 Socio-economic conditions

-Administratively JKSNR comprises four geogs namely Bjee and Sombaykha geog under Haa, and Tendruk and Norgaygang geog under Samtsee dzongkhag.
+Administratively JKSNR comprises of four geogs namely Bjee and Sombaykha geog under Haa, and Tendruk and Norgaygang geog under Samtsee dzongkhag.
 Almost 70% of the reserve area falls under Bjee geog.
-JKSNR does not have a permanent settlement residing inside the reserve area; however, few seasonal herders of Bjee, Kartsho and Eusu are traditional grazers in the area.
+JKSNR do not have a permanent settlement residing inside the reserve area; however, few seasonal herders of Bjee, Kartsho and Eusu are traditional grazer in the area.
 Subsistence farming was practiced in Sombaykha, Tendruk and Norgaygang geogs.

-3. Planned activities for January 2024 - June 2025
+3. Planned activities for January 2023 - June 2024

-Activity 3.1 Improvement of alpine meadows/Replication
+3.1 Restoration of alpine meadow

+a.
 Budget: Nu.
-250,000
+300,000

-Timeline: October 2024 - December, 2024
+b.
+Timeline: October 2023 - March, 2024